edpau/fm_todo-app/README.md

 #### 1. **Create a Default Props Object**

 You can define a default props object outside of your test cases.
 This can then be spread into each `render` function to provide default values, and you can override individual props when needed.
+Best Practices to Avoid Test Refactoring???
+It is easier to add new function to pass in later, if new function is introduced.
+But will it be simpler not pass in unused function, if they do not affect the test?
+GPT said yes.

 ```javascript
 // Default props for TodoFooter